Commiskey, Jennings County, Indiana

 When I was moving I found this article from the

 Sunday Indianapolis Star Magazine from July 17, 1966.
 It must have been sent by

 a relative to my parents who were living in California at that time.

-Lurton's store building still stands in Commiskey but it is now a restaurant.
+Lurton's store building still stands in Commiskey but it is now closed.

 Through the 150 years of Indiana's history as a state perhaps no institution has

 evoked the fond memories or spanned the time from past to present as had the